project-planton/project-planton/docs/getting-started/gcp/README.md

 ## GKE Cluster

 1. Create a project on google cloud or select an existing project on google cloud
+2. The project should be linked to a billing account

 ```yaml
 apiVersion: gcp.project.planton/v1